tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   - #### Cultural and Historical Context

     - Each Gōngfu style has its own rich history and philosophical underpinnings
-    - Players can delve into the lore of each style, understanding its origins and famous practitioners
+    - Players delve into the lore of each style, understanding its origins and famous practitioners
     - Certain styles may be associated with specific factions or regions in the game world

   - #### Gōngfu Styles and Techniques Summary